evilpan/hidemyass/README.md

 - /var/log/faillog
 - /var/log/maillog

 Since you could modify system log, that usually means you have already got privilege escalation.
 As a result, you may want to clear other logs too, such as `/var/log/kern.log`, `/var/log/syslog`, `/var/log/dmesg`, `/var/log/messages` and some application crash logs.

+For all log locations, please check about your `rsyslogd`'s config (usually in `/etc/rsyslog.conf`).